IBM/solsa-examples/examples/bookinfo/README.md

 The code above defines the four component microservices by indicating their names, container image, and exposed port.
-The dependencies from the `productpage` microservice to the other services is represented explicitly in the specification of its environment, which captures the names of the services on which it depends.
+The dependencies from the `productpage` microservice to the other services are represented explicitly in the specification of its environment, which captures the names of the services on which it depends.